-There’s a non-stop bus connection from Barcelona’s bus station Estació del Nord to Lloret de Mar.
+There’s a non-stop bus connection from the Estació del Nord bus station in Barcelona to Lloret de Mar.
 The journey takes about an hour or a little more.
 Estació del Nord is located a little over one kilometer away from Catalonia Square next to the Arc de Triomf metro station.

 Timetables for buses: Moventis

 From Girona Airport

 From Girona airport there’s a bus connection to Lloret.
 The distance is about 30 kilometers and takes about 35 minutes.

 Prices of restaurant services in Lloret de Mar are close to the average in the European Union.
 Hotel room prices are much cheaper in the early summer, before the real high season starts in July.

 Below, there are some examples of restaurant and hotel prices in Lloret de Mar.
 Costs of hotel rooms are median prices at Booking.com.

 Pizza in restaurant

 Steak in restaurant